stepanblyschak/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 * On received APPLY_VIEW notification in "fastfast" mode syncd sets ```SAI_SWITCH_ATTR_FAST_API_ENABLE``` to ```false``` This will notify Mellanox SDK that restoration phase is complete and it's time to switch to a "new" bank

-## 2.3 syncd_init_common.sh changes
+### 2.6 syncd_init_common.sh changes

 The syncd_init_common.sh should configure syncd to start in "fastfast" mode only if two below conditions are met:

 * Kernel boot parameter is SONIC_BOOT_TYPE=fastfast
 * /host/warmboot/warm-starting exists

-NOTE: Additional second condition is requiered because user can do "config reload" while kernel boot arguments remain the smae
+NOTE: Additional second condition is required because user can do "config reload" while kernel boot arguments remain the same

-## 2.4 mlnx-ffb.sh
+### 2.7 mlnx-ffb.sh

 The new script will live in /usr/bin/ and will contain a check function to be called in "warm-reboot" script

-## 2.5 warm-reboot
+### 2.8 warm-reboot

 warm-reboot script need handle two special flows for fastfast reboot: